About the Course

 The Condé Nast College of Fashion & Design provides expert career advice to students and graduates, utilising our extensive industry contacts and preparing students for employment through live industry projects and work placements.

 In recent years, technological developments have driven new opportunities in the sector and there is no longer such a distinct separation between fashion media and the physical trading of fashion goods.
-The removal of boundaries between the commercial selling of products and the creation of media content that explores and promotes fashion widens the scope of careers and fashion media professionals now move seamlessly between roles at magazines and positions with major fashion brands and retailers, making the focus of the MA relevant to an increasingly broad range of job opportunities.
+The removal of boundaries between the commercial selling of products and the creation of media content that explores and promotes fashion widens the scope of careers.
+Fashion media professionals now move seamlessly between roles at magazines and positions with major fashion brands and retailers, making the focus of the MA relevant to an increasingly broad range of job opportunities.

 Within fashion media specifically, the course is suitable for those keen to pursue careers as editors, publishers, managing editors, writers, stylists, art directors, and fashion photographers to name only a few.
 During the course students will examine the roles outlined in magazine mastheads and the increasing opportunities in digital media.